 Landscape Character Types are distinct types of landscape that are relatively homogenous in character.
 They are generic in nature in that they may occur in different localities throughout the country.
 Nonetheless, where they do occur, they commonly share similar combinations of geology, topography, land cover, and historical land use.
 For example, limestone river valleys or blanket bog uplands are distinct landscape character types and are recognisable as such whether they occur in County Clare or other counties.
+6 Annex A: Best Practice and General Considerations for wind energy developments in County Clare

-6.1General Considerations for Applications for Wind Energy Development
+6.1 General Considerations for Applications for Wind Energy Development